alx-sch/inception/README.md

 If you see the “Hello from Docker!” message, your setup is complete.

-### 5. Add to Docker Group
+#### Add to User to Docker Group

-Docker commands need to be run by the root or via sudo per default.
+Docker commands must be run by the root user or via sudo by default.
-To simplify things, you can add your user to the `docke` group, allowing you to run all `docker` commands without needing the `sudo` prefix.
+To simplify things, you can add your user to the `docker` group, allowing you to run all `docker` commands without needing the `sudo` prefix.

 ```bash
 # Log in as root